ibm-cloud-docs/vmware-service/common/vmaas-data-security.md

 * Client cloud account and contact information
 * Instance names and IDs of VMware® by Broadcom instances that are deployed for customers
-* VMware instances locations
+* VMware® by Broadcom instances locations
 * Installed services, for example, Veeam®, Zerto, or HCX™
 * Deployment state of each instance, for example Deploying, Failed, or Ready
 * Configuration of user solutions and the underlying components that are used in customer solutions (Compute, networking, storage, licenses)
-* Credentials to access the underlay IaaS and VMware components that are hosting the customers' workloads
+* Credentials to access the underlay IaaS and VMware by Broadcom components that are hosting the customers' workloads
 * Management logs generated from automation
 * Support data that is associated with helping the client resolve issues and questions